Last updated June 2026

 About the Whanganui Section

-Te Araroa thru-hikers typically reach the Whanganui River at Whakahoro — having walked south from Tongariro — and from there paddle the river through Whanganui National Park to Pipiriki, a journey of approximately three days.
-The river winds through deep gorges lined with native forest and kiekie, passing remote huts and campsites that are accessible only by water.
-There are no roads into the gorge section.
+Te Araroa thru-hikers typically reach the Whanganui River at Whakahoro after walking south from the Tongariro area.
+From there they paddle through the national park to Pipiriki.
+The river winds through deep gorges lined with native forest, passing remote huts and campsites accessible only by water.
+No roads enter the gorge section.

-The river has Grade 2–3 rapids but no technical whitewater — most canoeists with basic paddling confidence manage it without difficulty.
-Canoe operators in Taumarunui and Whanganui provide guided tours, self-guided canoe hire, and transport logistics for those not on the full Te Araroa.
+The river features Grade 2–3 rapids but no technical whitewater.
+Most canoeists with basic paddling confidence complete it without difficulty.
+Operators in Taumarunui and Whanganui provide guided tours, self-guided canoe hire, and transport logistics for those not completing the full Te Araroa trail.

-After arriving at Pipiriki, Te Araroa continues overland.
-The most common route is the Whanganui River Road — a sealed country road running 62 km south through the park corridor to SH4, then a further 14 km to Whanganui city (76 km total; 3–4 days walking or 1–2 days cycling).
-Alternatively, those with a canoe can continue paddling downriver to Whanganui, though landing options become fewer below Pipiriki.
+After Pipiriki the trail continues overland.
+The most common option follows the Whanganui River Road, a sealed scenic route running 64 km south through the park corridor to connect with State Highway 4 and then Whanganui city.
+Walkers take 3–4 days while cyclists cover it in 1–2 days.
+Those with a canoe can continue paddling downstream, though landing options become fewer below Pipiriki.

 The Whanganui Journey Great Walk

-The canoe section from Whakahoro to Pipiriki is independently available as the Whanganui Journey — one of New Zealand’s nine official Great Walks.
-It is the only Great Walk done by boat rather than on foot.
-Most people who do the Journey independently start at Taumarunui (5 days) or Whakahoro (3 days) and finish at Pipiriki, where a jetboat or arranged transport returns them to Whanganui.
-DOC huts and campsites are spaced along the river for overnight stays.
+The canoe section from Whakahoro to Pipiriki operates independently as the Whanganui Journey, one of New Zealand’s nine official Great Walks.
+It is the only Great Walk completed by boat rather than on foot.
+Most independent travellers start at Taumarunui for the full 145 km journey or at Whakahoro for the popular 88 km scenic section, finishing at Pipiriki where jetboat or arranged transport returns them to Whanganui.
+DOC huts and campsites are spaced along the river for overnight stays, with bookings required during the Great Walks season.

 Where to Learn More